 The next stop on your Iceland with a baby itinerary is Vestrahorn Mountain located on the Stokksnes peninsula.
 Located here is a black sand beach next to the tall spring mountains.
 The area was a bit fog-covered when we visited, yet the contrast of the mountains with the black sand beach was still quite stunning.
 It was very windy here and Baby G got a kick out of that.

 You can also walk around a small Viking village here.
 It is neat to see a primitive Viking settlement.
+However, this was a neat extra and not a must-see.

 The beach at Stokksnes is private and there is a small entrance fee, 900 Kronos, to drive down to the beach